purs3lab/ee469/_assignments/vscodedebugging.md

   description: 'Debugging Setup due'
 ---

+## NOTE: Please setup JOS as specified in Assignment 1 before you follow the following instructions.
+Instructions in Assignment 1 will instruct when to come back to this document.

 ### Debugging JOS with VSCode
 - Open the project in VSCode by navigating to the project directory after clicking on `File -> Open Folder`.